VMFS Recovery

 LOST parity 1793-2048kb LOST

-Naturally there are possible lucky exceptions: if file is less or equals to sum of the undamaged piece of first row, it will be recovered fine.
-In our sample with RAID 5, 4HDDs and 2 failed drives it is possible to recover up to 512Kb of data:
+Naturally there are possible lucky exceptions: if a file is less or equal to the sum of the undamaged piece of the first row, it will be recovered fine.
+In our sample with RAID 5, 4HDDs, and 2 failed drives it is possible to recover up to 512Kb of data:

 1-st HDD 2-nd HDD 3-rd HDD 4-th HDD